 Whether you’re planning a family day out in the fresh air or a romantic stroll, soak up nature’s fireworks display in September and October 2019 – with SoGlos’s handpicked spots to see stunning autumn colour across Gloucestershire.

-The Forest of Dean is a delight for outdoor enthusiasts year-round but especially during the autumn months when you can visit to admire the changing colours of the ancient woodlands.
+The Forest of Dean is a delight for outdoor enthusiasts year-round but especially during the autumn months when you can admire the changing colours of the ancient woodlands.

 Set off from Beechenhurst Lodge for a gentle walk through bountiful woodlands; head to Symonds Yat for spectacular views across the River Wye and miles beyond; take to the bike trails; enjoy a different vantage point from a canoe; and if you’re feeling particularly fit, climb up to the Blaize Bailey viewpoint for some truly breathtaking autumnal scenes.

 Westonbirt Arboretum, near Tetbury, is at its most spectacular during the autumn months, attracting visitors from across the UK – and even around the globe – with its world class collection of trees and plants.

-With more than 15,000 specimens of trees spread across 200 acres, thousands of Japanese maples, Persian ironwoods and American hickories will no doubt be bursting into all their colourful glory for autumn.
+With more than 15,000 specimens of trees spread across 200 acres, thousands of Japanese maples, Persian ironwoods and American hickories will be bursting into all their colourful glory for autumn.